 If this need arises, please contact the program director for Letter of Intern Candidacy that can accompany your job application.
 You can apply online for the PA Intern Certificate through the TIMS system.
 Pennsylvania Intern Certification is valid for three years and costs $200.

 ESL and Special Ed certifications can be added to an initial certification in another content area.
 Each certification requires four courses (listed below) and includes observation time.
-The Special Education certification also requires student teaching and 2 test modules.
+The Special Education certification also requires student teaching and two test modules.

 - ELL Language and Literacy Development